Arpita-deb/Bellabeat-fitness-app/README.md

 # Limitation of the Project:

-1. In this project the time of the day is not considered, so we cannot know which hour of the day a user is more active or when tends to take rest.
+* The time of the day was not considered, so the activity patterns were not clear.
-2. Since the data set is very small, with only 24 users from the merged dataset, we cannot generalize the sleeping pattern, calories burned or active hours.
-3. The relation between daily steps taken, calories burned and sleeping pattern can not be further investigated without being too specific or in this case, being biased.
+* The data set was small, outdated, and unreliable, so the findings were not generalizable.
+* The relation between steps, calories, and sleep was not further investigated, to avoid bias and analysis paralysis.
+* There was no user data for Bellabeat products, for more direct and effective analysis.

 # References: